Zpaxs/BaSP-A2022-Etapa-1/README.md

 ### Week-01:

-The first week I created a screenflow for the app using Figma, where all the screens for the app were created.
+I created a screenflow for the app using Figma, where all the screens for the app were created.

 ### Week-02:

-The second week I made an HTML document that had the content of the landing page for the Trackgenix app using the desktop version.
+I made an HTML document that had the content of the landing page for the Trackgenix app using the desktop version.

 ### Week-03:

-The third week I added the corresponding styles to the HTML structure with css.
+I added the corresponding styles to the HTML structure with css.

 ### Week-04:

-The current week I'm working on making the landing page responsive using flexbox and media queries.
+I worked on making the landing page responsive using flexbox and media queries.

+### Week-05:

+Im currently working on exercises of javascript to practice what i've learned.

 ## Setup